Kharos6/kh_framework/README.md

   DESCRIPTION
 </h1>

-Tool package designed to facilitate the creation of missions and addons.
-Contains a library of functions, editor attributes, events, modules, and various global variables.
-Created out of necessity to make mission making easier for my unit, especially for mission makers who may not have much experience in coding.
-Granted, basic syntax knowledge is still required for certain functionalities.
-A good portion of this mod also exposes or simplifies processes that would otherwise involve tediously wrestling with the volatility of things like locality, remote execution, player unit existence, or JIP; all of which, and more, can now be solved with a single function or Eden attribute.
-Most notably, remote execution is now possible from any machine to any machine without the use of <remoteExec> or <remoteExecCall> thanks to <KH_fnc_execute>, which uses CBA events to achieve the same, and allows for even more intricate execution parameters.
-Finally, all code introduced by this mod runs in the unscheduled environment.
+KH Framework is a tool package designed to facilitate the creation of missions and addons for Arma 3.
+It contains a library of commands, functions, editor attributes, events, modules, and other various utilities.

 <h1 align="center">
   COMPATIBILITY